honojs/website/helpers/css.md

 ## `css` <Badge style="vertical-align: middle;" type="warning" text="Experimental" />

 You can write CSS in the `css` template literal.
-And in this case, use `headerClass` as a value of the `class` attribute.
+In this case, it uses `headerClass` as a value of the `class` attribute.
 Don't forget to add `<Style />` as it contains the CSS content.

 ```ts{10,13}
 app.get('/', (c) => {